Insurgency in the Preševo Valley: Battle of Oraovica

 The Battle of Oraovica was a conflict between Army and Police of FR Yugoslavia and Albanian militant group before Serbs entered last sector of Ground Security Zone.
-Since the village was outside GSZ, Yugoslav forces were allowed to use heavier weapons, such as M-84 tank.
-On 14 May Yugoslav forces launched an attack on UÇPMB stronghold in this Albanian-populated place near the border with Kosovo.
+Since the village was outside the GSZ, Yugoslav forces were allowed to use heavier weapons, such as M-84 tanks.
+On 14 May, Yugoslav forces launched an attack on UÇPMB stronghold in this Albanian-populated place near the border with Kosovo.

 Fighting began on 14 May at 06:10 by an attack on Yugoslav forces.
 At 07:00 guerrillas attacked Serbian police and army again and fired three rocket towards the village.
 More incidents happened during the day until 20:00.
 On 15 May Serbian forces captured Oraovica although UÇPMB attacked them at 14:15.

 Debates were high on how many casualties there were.
 Yugoslav troops sustained no casualties.
 While the UÇPMB had 2 casualties.
 Yugoslavia claims that 14-20 were killed, 8 wounded and that 80 were captured.